tamjid-ahsan/CSE6242_Team161_Application/README.md

 > Application available at: [https://tamjid-ahsan-cse6242-team161-application.share.connect.posit.cloud](https://tamjid-ahsan-cse6242-team161-application.share.connect.posit.cloud/).

-This is the repo used as source code for the application hosted on [posit cloud](https://connect.posit.cloud/).
-This project is part of the deliverable of [OMS Analytics program of Georgia Institute of Technology](https://pe.gatech.edu/degrees/analytics).
+This repo used as source code for the application hosted on [posit cloud](https://connect.posit.cloud/).
+This project is part of the deliverables for CSE6242 of [OMS Analytics program of Georgia Institute of Technology](https://pe.gatech.edu/degrees/analytics).

 <b>Team</b>: Hannah Johnston, Hannah Johnson, Avery Wall, Tamjid Ahsan, George Dilip, Cheston Husein.